pelavarre/like-py-xlsx/README.md

 ## 6 As light as 1 function

-As you glance through our source, you'll see we made a point of translating each Python function completely - We translated all the way to Excel from Python, we didn't translate from Python to just a mix of Python and Excel - So you can copy out single functions when you need them, you don't have to copy all or nothing
+As you glance through our Excel Lisp source here, you'll see we made a point of translating each Python function completely - We translated all the way to Excel from Python - We didn't translate from Python to just a mix of Python and Excel - You can copy out single functions when you need them - You don't have to copy all or nothing

+## 7 Please help us

 Got some other piece of Python you like?

 Tell us about it, like come find me at https://twitter.com/pelavarre

-## 7 Please help us

 These are our early days, not much here yet - If you look for something difficult, you won't find here - If you surprise this code with new test cases, it will betray you today